Ice Age 'skeleton crew' offers insights for today's endangered species

 "Examining the past through the fossil record actually allows us to better predict future extinctions," Davis said.
 "We can't understand how valuable or vulnerable species are today without considering the 'ghosts' of those species that died before them."

-What North America's skeleton crew of megafauna tells us about community disassembly, Proceedings of the Royal Society B, rspb.royalsocietypublishing.org/lookup/doi/10.1098/rspb.2016.2116
+More information: What North America's skeleton crew of megafauna tells us about community disassembly, Proceedings of the Royal Society B, rspb.royalsocietypublishing.or … .1098/rspb.2016.2116